-Every year my students can be fantastic in math…until they start to see math with words.
-For some reason once math gets translated into reading, even my best readers start to panic.
-There is just something about word problems, or problem solving, that causes children to think they don’t know how to complete them.
+Every year my students can be fantastic at math…until they start to see math with words.
+For some reason, once math gets translated into reading, even my best readers start to panic.
+There is just something about word problems, or problem-solving, that causes children to think they don’t know how to complete them.

 The Problem Solving Strategies

 First, I wanted to make sure my students all learned the different strategies to solve problems, such as guess-and-check, using visuals (draw a picture, act it out, and modeling it), working backward, and organizational methods (tables, charts, and lists).
 In the past, I had used worksheet pages that would introduce one and provide the students with plenty of problems practicing that one strategy.
 I did like that because students could focus more on practicing the strategy itself, but I also wanted students to know when to use it, too, so I made sure they had both to practice.

 I provided students with plenty of practice of the strategies, such as in this guess-and-check game.

 There’s also this visuals strategy wheel practice.